Bhagyesh2575/PPA30/README.md

 #JAVA Codes
-This Reposetery contains all application program of PPA30
+This Reposetery contains all application program of JAVA;